promer94/uses-hydrate-problem-vite/README.md

 # Problem

-In `StrictMode`, useSyncExternalStore` will do hydration twice.
-But in second hydration proceed, it seems that useSES does not use the result of `getServerSnapshot` as initial state, which will cause hydration error.
+In `StrictMode`, `useSyncExternalStore` will do hydration twice.
+But in second hydration process, it seems that useSES does not use the result of `getServerSnapshot` as initial state, which will cause hydration error.

 ## Reproduce steps